bkfleet1/regex/Develop/gist-template.md

 Boundaries, known as word boundaries, are useful for matching a sequence of letters (e.g., an entire word) or numbers, or to ensure that characters occur at the beginning or end of a sequence.
 Boundaries are designated using **\b** meta-character to wrap the characters, like this - **\bdeveloper\b**.
 The use of a boundary in this example enforces a match on the entire word **developer**.

 #### Sample Code
-Below is sample javacript code using the match() function and a word boundary to search for the word **developer**.
+The Javascript code below uses a match() function and a word boundary to search for the word **developer**.

 >> **const search = 'A developer maliciously altered Open Source Software code to wipe files in a well known foreign country.'**

 >> **const boundary = /\bdeveloper\b/;**